 Like many of the foods we eat and drink, small amounts of other ingredients may be added to the vaccine to improve its effectiveness and to keep it sterile.
 Sometimes a child may be sensitive to one of the components of a vaccine, and an allergic reaction may result.
 For this reason, you should discuss any allergies your child may have with your healthcare provider.

 While a series of accusations have been made over the years regarding the ingredients used in some vaccines, these claims are misinformed and are often taken out of context, or are plainly incorrect.
-For a list of vaccine ingredients and why they are included in vaccines, click here.
+To learn more about some of the ingredients found in vaccines and their purpose, click here.

 The Centers for Disease Control and Prevention’s (CDC) recommended immunization schedule for children is specific, and with good reason.
 Vaccines are recommended for very young children because this is when they are most vulnerable to serious, life-threatening diseases.
 The recommended schedule is designed to protect children by providing immunity early in life, before they are exposed to these diseases.